Certain router models are not compatible with the CleverLoop Base Station.

 This router has a know bug with it's WLAN routing that effectively blocks some ports.
 This can prevent the Camera Diagnose function on the CleverLoop app from working, and may cause a CleverLoop system to not function correctly.

-This router seems to have difficulties connecting to multiple WiFi devices at the same time (such as WiFi cameras).
+This router can have difficulties connecting to multiple WiFi devices at the same time (such as WiFi cameras).
 Whilst CleverLoop Base Stations seem to connect without problem (as these are ethernet cable connected), this router certainly seems to have difficulty keeping cameras online, particularly if a few are added.
+If running on old firmware, this router may not be able to find any cameras connected to your network, or may not be able to connect your Base Station.

 More generally, you may have problems getting a CleverLoop system to work on a network that has old or slow hardware running it.